kenwals/shinrin-yoku/README.md

 3. Git commit issue , in the beginning i was using only git on the command line .
 Somehow not all my commits were appearing in Github when i pushed them . the problem maybe linked to me using gitpod in more then one browser (chrome and firefox) while i was trying to debug something else.
 I resolved this issue by git commiting with the Gitpod UI instead.
 4. Page title was too long for mobile phone viewing , it was causing the hamburger button onto a new line.
 Fix was made by adding a media query to allow the h1 title font size reduced for smaller screens.
 4. CSS comments , i made a mistake with the format used initially for commenting in the CSS file.
 I was using the javascript format (//)for commenting, this resulted in a problem with the colours not displaying correctly for a while in the infant version of the site.
-5. text shadow mistake
+5. text shadow typo mistake
 6. images missing on github pages
 7. unable to customize the ul for locations

 ### Known issues

 1. It was desirable to have the navbar menu button float at the top of the screen , but i had difficulty getting the menu to collapse itself automatically with Bootstrap or CSS.
+I believe it's dependant on Javascript code, and Javascript is out of scope for this project.
 2. When tested on my smart tv browser, the background colours don't show for hero text , mid section text and footer section.
 3.